zoidyzoidzoid/awesome-ebpf/readme.md

 ### bcc

 - [bcc](https://github.com/iovisor/bcc/) - Framework and set of tools - One way to handle BPF programs, in particular for tracing and monitoring.
 Also includes some utilities that may help inspect maps or programs on the system.
-- [P4 compiler for BPF targets for bcc](https://github.com/iovisor/bcc/tree/master/src/cc/frontends/p4/compiler) - An alternative to the restricted C.
 - [Lua front-end for BCC](https://github.com/iovisor/bcc/tree/master/src/lua) - Another alternative to C, and even to most of the Python code used in bcc.

 ### iproute2